• KodeRian

 **Comment Guidelines**

-Please keep your comments relevant to the topic (Blogger, SEO, coding, etc.).
+Please keep your comments relevant to the topic discussed in the article.

 Be respectful — no spam, offensive language, or personal attacks.

-You may share suggestions, bug reports, or tutorial requests.
+You may share suggestions, feedback, or questions related to the content.

-External links are allowed only if they are truly helpful and not for promotion.
+External links are allowed only if they are truly helpful and not for self-promotion.

-By commenting here, you help improve KodeRian and keep the discussion useful for everyone.
+By commenting here, you help keep the discussion useful and improve the KodeRian community.